 — Negotiate about the work done with stakeholders.

-3. Confirmation.
+This part is over only when an end user tests your user story. - Confirmation.
 Testing that shows whether the story really works and its objective is met.
 Check whether a user is satisfied with the results.

 — Perform user acceptance tests.